darktable-org/camera-support/README.md

 ### -fields

 Comma delimited list of fields to print.
 Default is `Maker,Model,Aliases,WBPresets,NoiseProfiles,Decoder`.
 See the `camera` struct in `camera-support.go` for valid fields.
+Not case-sensitive.
 Presets: `no-maker|all|all-debug`

 ### -bools

 Text to use for boolean fields.
 Format is `true,false` with a comma delimiter.
+Accepts Markdown formatting allowed in tables.

 ### -escape